What is the BOEC Internship Program?

 Interns eat extremely well through generous deals on bulk purchases and a weekly check for fresh food.
 Going to purchase food, whether part of the trip to Denver or the weekly stop at the supermarket, is a responsibility shared by all interns.

 Do interns get paid?

-Yes and No. Interns receive a monthly stipend of fifty dollars, which usually goes to buying new equipment or gear on pro-deal (getting great stuff wholesale)!
-All interns also receive a free 25 punch pass to the Breckenridge Recreation Center, which boasts a wide variety of activities ranging from a rock wall and full weight/cardio center, to pools, hot tubs, clay tennis courts, and a variety of exercise classes.
+Yes and No. Interns receive a monthly stipend of $100, which usually goes to buying new equipment or gear on pro-deal (getting great stuff wholesale)!
+All interns also receive a free a punch pass to the Breckenridge Recreation Center, which boasts a wide variety of activities ranging from a rock wall and full weight/cardio center, to pools, hot tubs, clay tennis courts, and a variety of exercise classes.
 Depending on the season of the internship, benefits vary.

 Winter Interns receive:

 - Three-mountain season ski pass (Breckenridge, A-Basin, Keystone)